benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 ### REST APIs

-CXP provides REST APIs to facilitate gather and storing customization data.
-You can call [these APIs](https://developer.niketech.com/?domains=Customization){:target="new-tab"} rather than using the Data API, if you choose.
+Use CXP's [REST APIs](https://developer.niketech.com/?domains=Customization){:target="new-tab"} along with the Builder to enhance your experience, for example to display a message to the consumer about the estimated delivery date of their customized product.

 ## Quick-Start: Running the Builder

-Just want to demo the Builder on your local?
+Just want to demo the Builder UX on your local?
 Read this section first, otherwise skip to [Show Customizable Products](#show-customizable-products).

-### Step 1: Install Prerequisites

-Follow the [Builder installation instructions](/doc/commerce/customization/builder-reference.html#installation) to install the prerequisites for running the Builder locally.

-### Step 2: Load the Builder

 In your app's source, open an HTML template and follow these steps:

-- **Include the Builder bundle**
+1. **Include the Builder bundle**

     Add a `<script>` tag in the `<body>` to include the Builder JavaScript bundle like: